Blog Best Practices

 14. Build a Referral Program

 Building a referral program helps shorten the SaaS sales cycle considerably because people trust their circle of friends and colleagues.
+Using referral program software can automate and streamline this process, increasing efficiency.
 That’s true for B2B decision-makers as well as B2C buyers.

 Here are the steps you should follow: